A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-1. Fill one syringe with helium gas and the other syringe with hydrogen gas.
+1. Fill one syringe with a known volume of helium gas and the other syringe with a known volume of hydrogen gas.
+Record the initial pressures of each gas using a pressure sensor.

 2. Connect the two syringes together using rubber tubing.

-4. Connect the pressure sensor to the tubing to measure the total pressure of the gas mixture.
+4. Using the pressure sensor, measure the total pressure of the gas mixture.

 Observations:

-* The total pressure of the gas mixture is equal to the sum of the partial pressures of the helium and hydrogen gases.
+Example Observation: The total pressure of the gas mixture is approximately equal to the sum of the initial partial pressures of helium and hydrogen.

 Conclusion:

-The data collected in this experiment supports Dalton\'s Law of Partial Pressures.
-The fact that the total pressure of the gas mixture is equal to the sum of the partial pressures of each individual gas demonstrates that the total pressure of a mixture of gases is equal to the sum of the partial pressures of each individual gas.
+The data collected (refer to the table) supports Dalton's Law of Partial Pressures.
+The total pressure of the gas mixture is approximately equal to the sum of the partial pressures of each individual gas.
+Any discrepancies can be discussed in terms of experimental error.

 Share on: